 Virginia Shoreline Resiliency Fund: Revolving loan program for shoreline protection.
 Although not yet funded, the program may one day be a useful tool in financing rolling easements.

 The implementation of a rolling setback may face a lesser risk of being constituted as a takings as opposed to an easement, as no rights would convey to the public through a setback.
+Recommendation: The state could encourage implementation through codifying localities’ explicit authority to use rolling easements.

 - Takings liability

-- Largely conceptual
+- Largely conceptual to this point in Virginia

 - Property owner’s reluctance to lose land as the shoreline migrates upland